sagemath/sage/src/doc/en/developer/packaging.rst

 problems they can be proposed to be included as standard packages in Sage.

-To propose a package for optional/experimental inclusion please open a trac ticket with the respective ``Component:`` field set to either ``packages:experimental`` or ``packages:optional``.
+To propose a package for optional/experimental inclusion please open a GitHub PR added with labels ``c: packages: experimental`` or ``c: packages: optional``.
 The associated code requirements are described in the following sections.

-After the ticket was reviewed and included, optional packages stay in that status for at least a year, after which they can be proposed to be included as standard packages in Sage.
-For this a trac ticket is opened with the ``Component:`` field set to ``packages:standard``.
+After the PR was reviewed and included, optional packages stay in that status for at least a year, after which they can be proposed to be included as standard packages in Sage.
+For this a GitHub PR is opened with the label ``c: packages: standard``.
 Then make a proposal in the Google Group ``sage-devel``.

-Upgrading packages to new upstream versions or with additional patches includes opening a ticket in the respective category too, as described above.
+Upgrading packages to new upstream versions or with additional patches includes opening a PR in the respective category too, as described above.

 License Information